mixxxdj/manual/source/chapters/preferences.rst

 If the PulseAudio plugin for alsalibs is installed on GNU/Linux, you can choose the virtual device ``pulse``.
-This allows Mixxx to share the default system sound card with other media players.
+This allows Mixxx to share the default system audio interface with other media players.
 This only works if you start Mixxx without pasuspender, which you can do by running :command:`mixxx` from a console rather than clicking the launcher icon in a menu or on your desktop.
 Since the sound stream is routed from ALSA to Pulse and back to ALSA, this adds an additional latency of ~2 x the selected audio buffer size.

 OSS is an Sound API that predates ALSA.
-Few modern soundcards have OSS drivers.
+Few modern audio interfaces have OSS drivers.

 macOS
 ^^^^^